Back to blog

 Linnworks focuses heavily on marketplace integrations (Amazon, eBay, Walmart) alongside direct-to-consumer channels.

 Best for: Sellers who rely primarily on high-volume marketplace sales.
 The Catch: The interface can feel dated, and pricing is generally geared toward enterprise-level GMV.
+If you're comparing options, see VNDLY vs Linnworks 2026.

 4. Zoho Inventory